 Chemistry and Physics

-The department, located in New Science Hall, houses both the Chemistry and Physics programs at the University.
-These programs provide students with a strong foundation in chemistry, physics and related disciplines, and prepare them for employment in the private and public sector as well as for advanced professional or graduate study.
-The department also offers a nanofabrication manufacturing technology concentration for the B.S. in Chemistry and the B.A. in Physics.
+The department, located in New Science Hall, houses both the chemistry and physics programs at the University.
+These programs provide students with a strong foundation in chemistry, physics and related disciplines, and prepare students for employment in the private and public sectors as well as for advanced professional or graduate study.
+The department also offers a nanofabrication manufacturing technology concentration for the B.S. in Chemistry and the B.A. in Physics degrees.

 Most graduates from the Chemistry and Physics Department have been successful in pursuing the career of their choice.
-Over the years students have obtained industrial jobs both locally and outside the region.
-Among the employers of our graduates are Bayer Corporation; Duracell; Eli Lilly Pharmaceuticals; State Crime Labs in Erie, Greensburg and Charleston (SC); and the Allegheny County Coroner's Office in Pittsburgh.
-Other students have successfully completed doctorates at West Virginia University, Iowa State University, University of Maryland, University of North Carolina at Chapel Hill and University of South Carolina.
-Our chemistry education and physics education majors have enjoyed great success finding positions within western Pennsylvania and outside the region.
+Over the years, students have obtained industrial jobs both locally and outside the region.
+Among the employers of our graduates are Bayer Corporation; Duracell; Eli Lilly Pharmaceuticals; Mylan Pharmaceuticals; US Steel; State Crime Labs in Erie, Greensburg and Charleston, S.C.; and the Allegheny County Coroner's Office in Pittsburgh.
+Other students have successfully pursued doctoral degrees at West Virginia University, the University of Pittsburgh, the University of Wisconsin, and the University of Nebraska-Lincoln.
+Secondary education majors have enjoyed great success finding positions within western Pennsylvania and outside the region.